SenyangJiang/CS35L-19Spring/Lab6/readme.txt

 sys     0m0.003s

 Approximately, when the number of threads is doubled, the time taken by the SRT is reduced to half.
-This indicates that my implementation of SRT improves its performace.
+This indicates that my implementation of SRT successfully uses multiple threads to improve its performace.